jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 ```

 This next chunk is fairly standard for simple workflows.
-To begin, it declares a new job (workflows can have multiple jobs that run in parallel) and is set to run on a "runner" using Ubuntu.
+To begin, it declares a new job (workflows can have multiple jobs that run in parallel) and is set to run on a "runner" server using Ubuntu.
 Then, the first step is to use the `actions/checkout@v1` action to checkout the current repository.
-This step is provided by GitHub and must be run in order to use the files in the repo.
+This action is provided by GitHub and must be run in order to use the files in the repo.

 ```yaml
 - name: Login to Heroku Container registry